Frequently Asked Questions

 • Children staying in a room alone: Charged full adult rates.

-Please note: While sightings of the Big Five cannot be guaranteed across our 22,000-
+Please note: While sightings of the Big Five cannot be guaranteed across our 22,000-hectare reserve, our skilled guides will make every effort to ensure memorable and enjoyable wildlife encounters for your family.

 Are there any additional fees during my stay?